Security fittings for more safety

 What kind of burglary protection is needed in old buildings?

 Old windows and doors are an invitation for every burglar.
-Obsolete doors must either be replaced as a whole assembly, i.e. including the frames, or retrofitted in the best possible way.
-The easiest way is to change at least the security fittings.
+Outdated doors must either be replaced as a whole assembly, i.e. including the frames, or retrofitted as best as possible.
+The easiest way is to at least change the front door fitting.
 Doors can then still be opened by force, for example by massive entry, but this causes noise and the destroyed door is clearly visible.
 Thieves prefer more inconspicuous methods.
 What applies to doors must also be observed for windows.
 If it is not possible to replace windows, at least burglar-resistant fittings should be chosen.
 Window grilles also do a good job.
 They must be installed professionally and are always advisable, especially for cellar windows that are difficult to see.
 Those who close roller shutters are also better protected.
 Entrances can also be illuminated or equipped with electronic security measures, for example cameras, motion detectors or alarm systems.

-Never just pull doors shut.
-They may not be deemed shut legally.
-To profit from insurance protection in case of damage it pays off to ask your insurance company.
-Use this opportunity to clarify whether the resistance class of the protective units is sufficient.
+Never just pull the front door closed.
+Under certain circumstances, they are legally considered to be unlocked.
+In order to benefit from insurance cover in the event of damage, it is worth checking with your insurance company.
+Take this opportunity to clarify whether the resistance class of the protective fittings is sufficient.